-Update of risk management plans
+Article 46 Update of risk management plans

-- 1. The marketing authorisation holder of a medicinal product referred to in Articles 9, and 11 of [revised Directive 2001/83/EC] shall submit to the Agency a risk management plan and a summary thereof, where the marketing authorisation for the reference medicinal product is withdrawn but the marketing authorisation for the medicinal product referred to in Articles 9 and 11 of [revised Directive 2001/83/EC] is maintained. - The risk management plan and the summary thereof shall be submitted to the Agency within 60 days of the withdrawal of the marketing authorisation for the reference medicinal product by means of a variation in accordance with Article 47. - 2.
-The Agency may impose an obligation on a marketing authorisation holder for a medicinal product referred to in Articles 9, 10, 11 and 12 of [revised Directive 2001/83/EC] to submit a risk management plan and summary thereof where: - (a) additional risk minimisation measures have been imposed concerning the reference medicinal product; or - (b) it is justified on pharmacovigilance grounds. - 3.
-In the case mentioned referred to in paragraph 2, point (a), the risk management plan shall be aligned with the risk management plan for the reference medicinal product. - 4.
-The imposition of the obligation referred to in paragraph 3, shall be duly justified in writing, notified to the marketing authorisation holder and shall include the deadline for submission of the risk management plan and the summary by means of a variation in accordance with Article 47.
+1. The marketing authorisation holder of a medicinal product referred to in Articles 9, and 11 of [revised Directive 2001/83/EC], who did not submit a risk management plan in accordance with 21 of [Revised Directive 2001/83/EC] shall submit to the Agency a risk management plan and a summary thereof, where the marketing authorisation for the reference medicinal product is withdrawn but the marketing authorisation for the medicinal product referred to in Articles 9 and 11 of [revised Directive 2001/83/EC] is maintained.

+The risk management plan and the summary thereof shall be submitted to the Agency within 60 days of the withdrawal of the marketing authorisation for the reference medicinal product by means of a variation in accordance with Article 47.

+- 2. The Agency may impose an obligation on a marketing authorisation holder for a medicinal product referred to in Articles 9, 10, and 11 and 12 of [revised Directive 2001/83/EC] to submit a risk management plan and summary thereof where: - (a) additional risk minimisation measures have been imposed concerning the reference medicinal product; or - (b) it is justified on pharmacovigilance grounds. - 3.
+In the case mentioned referred to in paragraphs 1 and 2, point (a), the risk management plan shall be aligned with the risk management plan for the reference medicinal product.

+4. The imposition of the obligation referred to in paragraph 32, shall be duly justified in writing, notified to the marketing authorisation holder and shall include the deadline for submission of the risk management plan and the summary by means of a variation in accordance with Article 47.